Calculation of Stamp Duty Land Tax (SDLT): Rent: Variable or uncertain rent: NPV

 For the purposes of the NPV calculation, the actual rent payable for any period after the first five years is substituted by the figure of ‘highest rent’ payable in respect of any consecutive twelve-month period in the first five years of the term.
 To find the highest rent, take the actual rent, if known, or any estimated or assumed figures of rent, for each twelve-month period of the first five years of the term of the lease (beginning with the date of grant) and find the highest figure of rent.

-In practice, therefore, any rent changes after the first five years of a variable lease are ignored unless they constitute an ‘abnormal’ increase under FA03/SCH17A/PARA14 and FA03/SCH17A/PARA15.
-The date of the beginning of this ‘highest rent’ twelve-month period is the start date for the purposes of determining whether an increase in variable rent is ‘abnormal’.
+In practice, therefore, any rent changes after the first five years of a variable lease are ignored unless they took place prior to 17 July 2013 and constitute an ‘abnormal’ increase under FA03/SCH17A/PARA14 and FA03/SCH17A/PARA15.
+The date of the beginning of this ‘highest rent’ twelve-month period was the start date for the purposes of determining whether an increase in variable rent is ‘abnormal’.